shivamujawame/Fabric-Analytics-in-aday/english/lab-guide/lab7.md

 - **It takes a very long time to make any changes to your data model as Power Query takes a long time to refresh your previews, given the large data sizes and complex transformations.**

 We noticed Dataflows and Lakehouses are efficient and easy to make changes.
-Typically, preview in Dataflows and Lakehouses do not take long to load.
+Typically, previews in Dataflows and Lakehouses do not take long to load.

 - **You need a Windows PC to use Power BI Desktop even though the corporate standard is Mac**.